Baykar Bayraktar TB2: Further use and vulnerability

 On 12 May, another Bayraktar TB2 drone was shot down by Russian forces near Marinka.

 By June 2023, the role of the remaining TB2 drones had changed from attack to reconnaissance, staying out of the range of Russian air defenses and using their more advanced optics and sensors to guide other drones.

 On 17 July 2023, another TB2 drone, T 263 was shot down by Russian forces in Kherson Oblast.

 On 3 September 2023, Ukraine released video of a KS-701 patrol boat being destroyed by a TB2 drone.
 This was the first time the drone had been confirmed as being used offensively in several months.
 Recently, it had been used for reconnaissance, such as correcting artillery fire, due to Russian air defences.
 It is believed that the degrading of Russian air defenses due to Ukrainian attacks have allowed TB2 drones to be used in air strikes again.
 However, Colonel Volodymyr Valiukh, a commander in Ukrainian Main Intelligence Directorate, reported in late October 2023 that TB2 drones are now rarely used and only for short-time reconnaissance missions because of more sophisticated Russian air defense and electronic warfare systems.
 He specifically said: "For the TB2, I don't want to use the word useless, but it is hard to find situations where to use them".

 On 3 September 2025, a Russian high speed boat is destroyed by Ukrainian TB2, killing 7 and injuring 4 on board.
+Ukraine systematically destroying Russian air defences in Crimea allowed TB2 drones fly again over the Black Sea and Ukraine released footage of a TB2 destroying Russian USVs in June 2026.

 According to the Oryx Blog, as of 25 February 2025, 26 Bayraktar TB2s were destroyed, either on the ground or having been shot down by Russian forces.